MasterCruelty/eMerger/README.md

 <h1>eMerger</h1>
 <h2>What is it?</h2>
-eMerger is a simple script to clean update your system and your packages by just typing `up` in your terminal!<br>
+eMerger is a simple script to clean update your system and your packages by just typing <code>up</code> in your terminal!<br>
 <h2>Install</h2>
 <ol>
     <li> Run <code>./setup.sh</code> </li>